-H. Consumer Empowerment: As discussed briefly above, the CFPA should have the authority to grant intervener funding to consumer organizations to fund expert participation in its stakeholder activities.
+H. Other aspects of the Administration proposal.
+As discussed briefly above, the CFPA should also have the authority to grant intervener funding to consumer organizations to fund expert participation in its stakeholder activities.
 The model has been used successfully to fund consumer group participation in state utility ratemaking.
-Second, a government-chartered consumer organization should be created by Congress to represent consumers' financial services interests before regulatory, legislative, and judicial bodies, including before the CFPA.
+Second, a government chartered consumer organization should be created by Congress to represent consumers' financial services interests before regulatory, legislative, and judicial bodies, including before the CFPA.
 This organization could be financed through voluntary user fees such as a consumer check-off included in the monthly statements financial firms send to their customers.
-It would be charged with giving consumers, depositors, small investors and taxpayers their own financial reform organization to counter the power of the financial sector, and to participate fully in rulemakings, adjudications, and lobbying and other activities now dominated by the financial lobby.
-66
+It would be charged